Ubersales/ubersales.github.io/src/faq.md

   <h3 class="ui header">1\.
 Who is UberSales?</h3>
   <p>UberSales is a technology company based in Toronto, Canada, that sells Online Sales on a performance fee basis.</p>
   <h3 class="ui header">2\.
 How does it work?</h3>
-  <p>We build, run and iterate in real-time lead generation campaigns to drive online transactional sales.
+  <p>We build, run and iterate real-time lead generation campaigns to drive your online transactional sales.
 Freeing you to focus on the creative work of building your brand and innovating on your product.</p>
   <h3 class="ui header">3\.
 What does it do?</h3>
   <p>Our artificial intelligence drives online campaigns in real-time, finds your target audiences, continuously  optimizes traffic for cost and conversion.
 Allowing you to conquer your sales and cut sales risk.</p>
   <h3 class="ui header">4\.
 Is it a marketplace?</h3>